thewijay/ProxyMan-win/QUICKSTART.md

 pip install -r requirements.txt

 # Use the batch file to run the tool
-.\proxyman.bat help
+.\proxymanx.bat help
 ```

 ## Uninstallation

-To remove ProxyMan Windows from your system:
+To remove ProxyManX Windows from your system:

 ### Python Uninstaller (Recommended)